 The greater the risk, the higher the requirements of the control systems.
 The hazardous situation is classified into five levels, known as Performance Levels (PL), from PL "a" (low) to PL "e" (high).
-The required PL is determined and assigned as part of the risk assessment in accordance with EN ISO 12100 and EN ISO 13849-1.
+The required PL is determined and assigned as part of the risk assessment in accordance EN ISO 13849-1.

 EN ISO 13849-1: Performance Level (PL)

 EN ISO 13849-1/-2: Safety of machinery – Safety-related parts of control systems

 As the successor to EN 954-1, EN ISO 13849-1 is the main safety standard for the design of safety-related control systems for machinery.

 In contrast to the previous standard EN 954-1, which took a deterministic (reproducible) approach, EN ISO 13849-1 is based on a probabilistic approach to assessing safety-related control systems.